Business Owner’s Guide to Customer Loyalty Gift Cards

 Gift cards offer customers perceived value, making them appealing to new and existing shoppers.
 Strategic promotions tied to these cards can reignite interest in a brand.
 Simple but targeted promotions can include offering a bonus gift card with certain purchases.

 Creating urgency is a key tactic when running gift card promotions.
-Limited-time offers, for instance, can push consumers to buy before the opportunity disappears.
-This sense of urgency compels action, often increasing store traffic.
+Limited-time offers, for instance, can prompt consumers to purchase before the opportunity disappears.
+This sense of urgency compels action, often leading to increased store traffic.

 Consider incorporating these strategies: